 - A favorable asset to own when applying for financial aid is a retirement plan account such as an IRA or 401(k).
 These qualified retirement plan accounts, whether owned by you or by your child, are not counted at all as assets in determining EFC for purposes of federal financial aid.
 Be careful, however, about taking money out of your IRA (or any retirement account) to pay for college.
 Though the tax law now permits penalty-free withdrawals from a traditional or Roth IRA to pay for qualified college costs and a tax-free return of contributions from a Roth IRA, doing so could jeopardize financial aid in a subsequent year.
-The entire withdrawal, principal and earnings, counts as income on the financial aid application form. - The equity in your primary home, a small family-owned business, insurance policies and annuities are also excluded from your assets when determining the EFC. - Assets that belong to the student result in a greater reduction in financial aid.
+The entire withdrawal, principal and earnings, counts as income on the financial aid application form. - The equity in your primary home, a small family-owned business, insurance policies and annuities are also excluded from your assets when determining the SAI. - Assets that belong to the student result in a greater reduction in financial aid.
 UGMA and UTMA accounts are counted as the student's assets.
 In addition, they may increase the student's included income to the extent that interest, dividends and capital gains are reported on the student's income tax return.
 Often, the income tax benefit of setting aside investment assets in a child's name is more or less offset by the reduction in the child's financial aid package. - 529 plans and Coverdell ESAs may be two of the better options to save for college without jeopardizing financial aid.
 Congress has bestowed these investments with special advantages for aid-eligibility purposes. - If a parent owns the 529 account or Coverdell ESA, up to 5.64% of the value is included in the EFC as a parent asset.
 If grandparents own the account, none of the value is included. - A 529 plan account or Coverdell ESA owned by a dependent student, or by a custodian for the student, does not have to be included with other student-owned investments.
 These accounts are reported on the FAFSA as parent assets. - Withdrawals from 529 plans and Coverdell ESAs are also treated advantageously, if the account is owned by the student or parent.
-Such withdrawals when used for college are excluded from your federal income tax return, and except for withdrawals from a 529 plan owned by a grandparent or other third party are not required to be "added back" when reporting income on the FAFSA.
-Qualified distributions from a 529 plan or Coverdell ESA that is owned by a grandparent or other third party are reported as untaxed income to the student on the FAFSA.
+Such withdrawals when used for college are excluded from your federal income tax return.